When you start your course and during each enrolment, you'll usually need to select your units of study in Sydney Student.

 Find out how to request departmental permission.

 If you can’t find a unit of study, it is most likely because it is not a requirement of your course or you are not eligible to complete that unit.
-Check the course rules in your handbook to confirm that the unit is listed a requirement of your course.
+Check the course rules in your handbook to confirm that the unit is listed as a requirement of your course.

 Make sure you’re trying to select the unit from the collection of units you intend for it to count towards.

 If you still can’t find the unit, and you believe it’s a requirement of your course, you can submit an enquiry through the Unit of study selection issues form.

 If you’re an international student and you don’t have a rubbish bin available next to a unit, it may be because you’ve had an application to reduce your study load approved.
 The bin is removed in this case, to prevent your from reducing your study load any further.

 If this is not your situation and you can’t see a rubbish bin symbol next to a unit you want to remove, you need to contact us.